battlecode/battlecode-server-2017/specs.md

 Actions and Delays [bcd13]
 --------------

 Certain robot actions cannot be performed multiple times in a single turn or short period of time.
+In general, all actions are queued and happen at the end of the turn, but changes to robot delays happen immediately when the methods are called.
+The exceptions are exploding and disintegrating, which happen immediately.

-These actions are:
+The actions are:

 #### Attacking
 Attacking can only be done when the robot's weapon delay is <1 (which can be checked using the `isWeaponReady()` method), and can be performed by calling the `attackLocation()` method.
 This deals damage to the unit on the targeted square.
 Bashers automatically attack all adjacent enemies after movement.